alteredco/shipit-csharp/readMe.md

 ## Running the application

-### With JetBrainsRider
-To run the app via JetBrains Rider:
 This app uses .NetFramework rather than .NetCore and will require extensions to function in .NetCore environments.
-*Install Microsoft.NetFramework.Analyzers with NuGet
+* Install Microsoft.NetFramework.Analyzers with NuGet

 ### With Visual Studio